Keynotes

 Biography

-Luca Benini holds the chair of digital Circuits and systems at ETHZ and is Full Professor at the Universita di Bologna.
-He received a PhD from Stanford University.
-Dr. Benini's research interests are in energy-efficient parallel computing systems, smart sensing micro-systems and machine learning hardware.
-He is a Fellow of the IEEE, of the ACM and a member of the Academia Europaea.
-He is the recipient of the 2016 IEEE CAS Mac Van Valkenburg award, the 2020 EDAA achievement Award and the 2020 ACM/IEEE A. Richard Newton Award.
+Stanford University.
+His research interests are in energy-efficient parallel computing systems, smart sensing micro-systems and machine learning hardware.
+He is a Fellow of the IEEE, of the ACM, a member of the Academia Europaea and of the Italian Academy of Engineering and Technology.
+He is the recipient of the 2016 IEEE CAS Mac Van Valkenburg award, the 2020 EDAA achievement Award, the 2020 ACM/IEEE A. Richard Newton Award, the 2023 IEEE CS E.J.
+McCluskey Award, and the 2024 IEEE CS Open Source Hardware contribution Award.

 Alberto Sangiovanni Vincentelli